dem1995/embedded-system-programs/rng-generation-and-spi-char-memorization/README.md

 # rng-generation-and-spi
-This project showcases using the SPI spec with the mbed LPC1768 microcontroller to create a character-memorization game.
+This project showcases a custom RNG class and using the SPI spec with the mbed LPC1768 microcontroller to create a character-memorization game.
 This project also demonstrates a few utility classes I wrote, although some of these have a dependency on the mbed library.
 See other projects for examples without such a dependency.

 ## Usage
 Displays five characters with repetition from {A, B, C} to the PC terminal.
 Players then repeat the sequence using the configured pushbuttons.